 Department of Electrical Engineering

-- Technology enhanced tools, devices, and pedagogical framework for engineering education in the core electrical engineering areas.
+- Technology enhanced tools and pedagogical framework for education in electrical engineering and closely related fields.